eternaks/Stock_Sentiment_Analyzer/readme.md

 ## Installation & Setup

-The way the project is set up will require an AWS EC2 and RDS instance If you want to run everything locally then you can simply just modify the code in data_pipeline/database.py to accommodate that
+The way the project is set up will require an AWS EC2 and RDS instance.
+If you want to run everything locally then you can simply just modify the code in data_pipeline/database.py to accommodate that.
-Project was also built in an Ubuntu 22.04 environment
+Project was also built in an Ubuntu 22.04 environment.

 ### 1. Clone the repository
 ```bash